-- 1. First, ensure all AC power (i.e., shorepower or generator) is removed from the inverter's input. - 2.
-Press and hold the Power ON/OFF pushbutton (see Figure 4-1) for approximately ten (10) seconds until the Charging/Inverting Status LED comes on and flashes rapidly. - 3.
+- 1. Press and hold the Power ON/OFF pushbutton (see Figure 4-1) for approximately fifteen (10) seconds until the Charging/Inverting Status LED comes on and blinks rapidly. - 2.
 Once the rapid flashing has begun, release the Power ON/OFF pushbutton.
-The Status LED will go off after the button is released.

-4. After the inverter reset is completed, press the Power ON/OFF button to turn the inverter ON.
+The Status LED will go off after the pushbutton is released. - 3.
+After the inverter reset is completed, press the ON/OFF pushbutton to turn the inverter on.

-Some older inverter models do not allow an inverter reset.
 If the inverter reset fails, you will need to perform a power reset using the procedure below.
-In either case, if an internal fault does not clear, the inverter will require repair at a Magnum Authorized Service Center (ASC).
+In either case, if an internal fault does not clear, the inverter will require repair at an Authorized Service Center (ASC).